Home » How Hard Do Cockatiels Bite? (Bite Force PSI)

 Some parrots become “one-person birds,” bonding with one human over all others.

-Cockatiels can be prone to this behavior, which isn’t ideal if the bird is a family pet.
+Cockatiels are prone to this behavior, which isn’t ideal for a family pet.
 Unfortunately, a cockatiel may bite if the ‘wrong’ person approaches it or attempts to initiate handling.

-Ensure that everybody in your family, especially children, has bonded with the cockatiel before initiating handling or entering the bird’s room.
+Ensure everybody in your family, especially children, has bonded with the cockatiel before initiating handling.
 Cockatiels are more relaxed around people they recognize.

 Overstimulation

-Excessive petting in a short time can turn from pleasurable to irritating for a cockatiel.
+Excessive petting can turn from pleasurable to irritating.

 Cockatiels can also grow overexcited and overstimulated when playing out of the cage.
 While a pet bird needs to exercise, it also needs regular rest breaks and alone time.